getsentry/sentry-release-registry/README.md

-# sentry-release-registry
+# Sentry Release Registry

 This is a meta repository holding all release information.
 This replaces the mess we had before where release infos where in different locations.
 This is used by the new SDK docs as well as sentry's loader itself.

 ## Layout

-* `api-server`: A small web service that services up the contents of this repo
+- `api-server`: A small web service that services up the contents of this repo
-* `bin`: some utility scripts to maintain the files here
+- `bin`: some utility scripts to maintain the files here
-* `packages`: a registry of all packages we publish that we want to collect releases of
+- `packages`: a registry of all packages we publish that we want to collect releases of
-* `sdks`: canonical representations of packages that together form an sdk
+- `sdks`: canonical representations of packages that together form an sdk
-* `marketing-slugs`: short names for sdks the docs would use
+- `marketing-slugs`: short names for sdks the docs would use

 Some of the information here is maintained as symlinks so this repo only works on unix platforms.

-## Adding a new SDK
+## Adding New SDKs

-### Make a new package

-1. Create `packages/<registry>/<package_name>/<exact_version>.json` for every version you want to register.
+1. Create `packages/<registry>/<package_name>/<exact_version>.json` for each
+   version you want to register.

-  * `<registry>`: The package index used.
+   - `<registry>`: The package index used.
 Just create a new directory if you are missing one.
 Stick to alphanumeric characters and you should be fine.
-  * `<package_name>`: Can be multiple folders, e.g. `@sentry/node`.
+   - `<package_name>`: Can be multiple folders, e.g. `@sentry/node`.
-  * `<exact_version>`: `0.3.0`, not `0.3` or `0`.
-Preview versions such as `0.3.0-preview2` or `0.3.0-rc2` also work.
+   - `<exact_version>`: `0.3.0`, not `0.3` or `0`.
+Preview versions such as
+     `0.3.0-preview2` or `0.3.0-rc2` also work.

-2. Add the following content to it:
+2. Add the following contents:

    ```json
    {